 Diet Technician Certification and Degree Program Info

-Students enrolled in an Associate of Applied Science Dietetic Technician degree program learn how to successfully obtain diet and nutrition histories from clients, screen clients for medical history, determine the dietary needs of each client, and devise appropriate nutritional plans based upon the recommendations of a registered dietitian.
-They also learn how to administer and help supervise those nutritional plans.
+Students enrolled in two-year Associate of Applied Science Dietetic Technician degree programs learn how to successfully obtain diet and nutrition histories from clients, screen clients for medical history, determine the dietary needs of each client, and devise appropriate nutritional plans based upon the recommendations of a registered dietitian.
+They also learn how to administer and help supervise those nutritional plans through supervised training.

 Degree programs for aspiring dietetic technicians include classroom lectures as well as supervised practical training courses.
 Programs may be set up to require 450 hours of supervised practice since that is the threshold for qualifying for certification.
 Some classroom courses commonly found in such programs include:

 - Human life cycle and nutrition

 - Nutrition assessment

 - Applied food service

 Dietetic technicians can go on to assist registered dietitians in several different types of public or private organizations.
 Some of these include:

 Students who complete an accredited degree program for dietetic technicians can take an examination given by the American Dietetic Association's Commission on Dietetic Registration to become Dietetic Technicians - Registered, also called DTRs (www.eatright.org).
 Some states also have their own licensure requirements for those aspiring to work in the dietetic field.